simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/too_absurd.md

 Does anyone have an explanation for why my dad is wrong for expecting me to have common sense?
 I've explained to him that the fundamental parts of the way I think are so vastly different from an average person that I can't make normal conclusions from the information presented to me, even when I try me very best to be perfectly logical and avoid weird ideas, my thinking style makes it mathematically impossible for me to come to a normal conclusion.
 By mathematically impossible , I mean that there are no mathematical operators to trasnform the format my brain uses to the format required to come to a normal conclusion.
 Mathematical impossibility is an ultimate-level problem that transcends other problems, meaning no matter how hard I try and no matter how smart I am, I can't break it.
 Just like how you can't write the number sqrt(2) as the ratio of 2 integers.
 It's just NOT possible.

+He seems to not be aware of the concept of multiple valid yet conflicting definitions for a word, but that's not a big deal.